ArctosDB/documentation-wiki/_documentation/container.markdown

 1. Acquire a sufficient number of 2-piece barcodes.
-These are generally clear plastic labels with two identical, separable barcodes, one of which includes a long transparent “wrap around” portion through which the tube may be viewed, and which after application serves to protect the barcode and any writing on the tube to which it is affixed.
+These are generally clear plastic labels with two identical, separable barcodes, one of which includes a long transparent "wrap around" portion through which the tube may be viewed, and which after application serves to protect the barcode and any writing on the tube to which it is affixed.
-2. Using the Arctos tools, enter the labels into Arctos as containers of type “{appropriate modifier} label.”
-Special handling exists for “cryovial label” containers, but this is unused if these practices are followed.
-“Cryovial labels” are often used on glass vials, and being overly-specific in creating “label” container types can ultimately result in confusion.
+2. Using the Arctos tools, enter the labels into Arctos as containers of type "{appropriate modifier} label."
+Special handling exists for "cryovial label" containers, but this is unused if these practices are followed.
+"Cryovial labels" are often used on glass vials, and being overly-specific in creating "label" container types can ultimately result in confusion.
 3. Acquire a sufficient number of appropriate containers.
 4. Develop a system of color-coding commonly-used container types.
-For example, agree that all “cryovial” labels will be green, and all “vial” labels red.
+For example, agree that all "cryovial" labels will be green, and all "vial" labels red.

 ## Before collecting

 1. Pull out some containers and a corresponding number of labels.
-2. Use the Arctos tools to change the labels to an appropriate container type – from “specimen label” to “vial,” for example.
+2. Use the Arctos tools to change the labels to an appropriate container type – from "specimen label" to "vial," for example.
 3. Color-code the barcodes.
 Indelible ink (Sharpie markers work well) on the peel-off backing is perhaps best, but colored rubber bands, sticky-notes, or anything else that allows a user to identify the